Magnesium Stearate, Supplement Poison?April 04, 2016

 Mercola’s other justification for avoiding it is that it is derived from plant sources that could be contaminated with pesticides.
 If that were really the case, you would have to not eat anything, as the entire planet has some trace of pollutants.
 This is a typical scare-mongering tactic used when the writer has a product they want to sell you that doesn’t use that process.
 Let me repeat, stearate is in every cell in your body, right now.
 It’s part of you.
 You can’t get enough to poison your cells.
 It’s all in the balance.

 Chris Kresser is much more nuanced and balanced approach.
 He also notes that there have been concerns raised about tablets dissolving more slowly, and after study being proven to be ok.
 Another thought is that because stearate makes bath-tub rings, it must make biofilms in your intestine.
 That is just silly conjecture without any science to support it.

 WWW.
 What will work for me.
 I’m not losing any sleep over this one.
 In fact, I suspect it is such a harmless ingredient that I will prefer to have it over others, that haven’t been studied or are as ubiquitous.
 I find this to be a perfect example of how the internet search engine picks up and broadcasts an idea with no basis in fact.

-- Magnesium stearate is one of the chief components of bath tub rings?
-T or F
+- Magnesium stearate is one of the chief components of bathtub rings?
+T or F. Answer: True

-2. Its principle use in supplements is to make the pills easier to manufacturer without sticking to the equipment.
-T or F
+- Its principle use in supplements is to make the pills easier to manufacture without sticking to the equipment.
+T or F Answer; True

-3. It is widely used in soaps and shampoos to give them their pearly texture?
-T or F
+- It is widely used in soaps and shampoos to give them their pearly texture?
+T or F Answer: Yup